mercadopago/devsite-docs/guides/in-person-payments/mp-point/how-to-integrate.en.md

 >
 > * You must have the Mercado Pago application (From version 2.34 for Android and 2.32 for iOS).
 > * Have a Point device.
-> * The user must be logged in with his Mercado Pago account in the application.
+> * The user must be logged in with their Mercado Pago account in the application.
 > * Avaliable for Android version 2.8.0 or superior, iOS version 1.7.0 or superior and only when it´s in a iOS 9 environment or superior.

-## Deep Linking integration
+## Integration via Deep Linking

-When you call _link_, it is goint to be catched like a _Point-handled address_ by the Mercado Pago application.
+One of the ways to integrate with Mercado Pago is via Deep Linking.
+When said _link_ is called, it is intercepted as a _Point-handled address_ by the Mercado Pago application.

-In the "call" to the _link_ you can send different parameters that will be taken by the Mercado Pago application and will impact in the payment.
+In the "call" to this _link_ you can send different parameters that will be taken by the Mercado Pago application and will impact in the payment.
 Once you´ve made that call to the previously defined link, the user will be redirected to the Mercado Pago appllication to swipe the card and make the purchase.

 Once the payment is proccesed, the user will be redirected to the `success_url` or `fail_url`, depending on the result.
 This must be intercepted to return the user to the application.